inoxio/ansible-role-ispconfig3/README.md

     * `mysql_root_user`: Name of the root user.
 In most cases this will be just 'root'.
 If you customize your ISPConfig set it as you wish.
 It will also set the name of the root user in the MariaDB Setup.
         * Default: `root`
-    * `mysql_root_password`: Password of the root user, please choose a secure one.
+    * `mysql_root_password`: (Optional) Password of the root user, please choose a secure one.
 Even if your database isn't exposed.
+If no password is set a password will be generated and printed at the end of role execution.
     * `mysql_database`: Database which will be initialized in MariaDB setup and used from ISPConfig.
         * Default: `dbISPConfig`
     * `mysql_port`: Port which is used by MariaDB, it is also used for the database initialization.